martinszeltins/formwerk.dev/src/content/docs/guides/why.md

 Formwerk is not for:

 - Those who use existing UI libraries.
 - Those who are looking to prototype fast.
-Building with formwerk is fast, but not as fast as using a UI library.
+Building with Formwerk is fast, but not as fast as using a UI library.

 ## Why not ....?